Thing > MedicalEntity > MedicalRiskFactor

 The most common causes are

-<span itemprop="cause" itemscope itemtype="http://schema.org/MedicalCause">
+<span itemprop="cause" itemscope itemtype="https://schema.org/MedicalCause">

 <span itemprop="name">atherosclerosis</span>